8 November 1934.

 Ginseng is a Chinese name meaning "that which resembles a man," and is applied to the plant from the peculiar shape of the root which in many cases are exact replicas of the human body.
 The root is highly valued in China for medicinal purposes; it is in that country that American ginseng raisers find a ready market.

-He shared that In one memorable good year his parents were paid $11. per pound for the crop; the yield being enough to pay off the mortgage on the farm.
+He shared that in one memorable good year his parents were paid $11. per pound for the crop; the yield being enough to pay off the mortgage on the farm.
 The popular, widely known Captain Charlie Basford cautioned his crew on the ISLANDER to handle the barrels carefully.
 The dried roots were sold to buyers from Vancouver, BC, and New York.
+They hired Ed Start from the farm situated on Squaw Bay, to help with the weeding for $3 per hour.

 John also well remembered the family phone ring for the farm in the above photograph––"two shorts" on the crank phone.
 The Bruns phone line was the first one installed on Shaw Island's cooperative phone system, to hook up with Mrs. Bruns' sister farming on the E. B./ Dorcas Fowler farm on the west side of Blind Bay (present-day Clark farm).